 - Cut the leaves of kale off of the thick, tough stalks; discard the stalks.
 Chop the kale leaves into bit-sized pieces.
 You should end up with around 8-10 cups of kale leaves.

-- Place the kale leaves into a salad bowl and pour the olive oil over them.
-Massage the olive oil into the kale with clean fingers for 2-3 minutes till the kale is softened and slightly wilted.
+- Place the kale leaves into a salad bowl and pour the olive oil and sea salt over them.
+Massage the olive oil and sea salt into the kale with clean fingers for 2-3 minutes until the kale is softened and slightly wilted.
 This will help remove bitterness from the kale.

-- Add the balsamic vinegar or lemon juice, fresh figs, chopped walnuts, and salt.
+- Add the balsamic vinegar or lemon juice, fresh figs, chopped walnuts, and halloumi.
 Toss the salad gently to combine.